chinapedia/wikipedia.abstract.en/Page/Carabiner.md

 Life supporting carabiners such as those used in tree climbing need to be strong (thus strength ratings), but also secure against unintentional opening under use.
 All carabiners with a spring loaded gate are "self closing" (single action).
 Several are also "self locking" (double action), some even "self double locking" (triple action).

 Locking carabiners have the same general shape as non-locking carabiners, but have an additional mechanism securing the gate.
-These mechanisms may be either threaded sleeves ("screw-lock"), spring-loaded sleeves ("twist-lock"), magnetic levers ("Magnetron"), other spring loaded unlocking levers or opposing double spring loaded gates ("Twin-Gate").Sicherheitskarabiner.jpg and arborist work.]]
+These mechanisms may be either threaded sleeves ("screw-lock"), spring-loaded sleeves ("twist-lock"), magnetic levers ("Magnetron"), other spring loaded unlocking levers or opposing double spring loaded gates ("Twin-Gate"). and arborist work.]]

 -   Screw-lock (or screw gate): Have a threaded sleeve over the gate which must be engaged and disengaged manually.
 They have fewer moving parts than spring-loaded mechanisms, are less prone to malfunctioning due to contamination or component fatigue, and are easier to employ one-handed.
 They, however, require more total effort and are more time-consuming than pull-lock, twist-lock or lever-lock.
 -   Twist-lock, push-lock, twist-and-push-lock: Have a security sleeve over the gate which must be manually rotated and/or pulled to disengage, but which springs automatically to locked position upon release.
 They offer the advantage of re-engaging without additional user input, but being spring-loaded are prone to both spring fatigue and their more complex mechanisms becoming balky from dirt, ice, or other contamination.
 They are also difficult to open one-handed and with gloves on.